approx-error/preferences/README.md

 mkdir ~/.local/state/vim/
 ```

+Read the beginning of the bash setup section for the motivation behind this.

 8. Rename and move your .viminfo file to the directory you just made:

 ```sh
 mv ~/.viminfo ~/.local/state/vim/viminfo
 ```

-Vim will now write all vim info there instead of to a file in your home directory making it less cluttered.
+Vim will now write all vim info there instead of to a file in your home directory.

 Now you're all set to begin using the setup!
 For specific tutorials on how the plugins and snippets actually work, I recommend [this fantastic tutorial](https://ejmastnak.com/tutorials/vim-latex/intro/)
 by Elijan Mastnak on supercharged mathematical typesetting.
 It covers the vim-plug plugin manager, the vimtex and ultisnips plugins and much, much more.
 Another great resource for awesome latex snippets is Gilles Castel's